![]() |

 Cat Arthritis

-Cat arthritis is something that can affect the older cat just like it effects humans, as they get older.
+Cat arthritis is something that can affect the older cat just like it effects humans and is one of those cat illnesses that develops slowly.
+It can be very distressing for the cat as they can nolonger get around as easily as they used to.

 However the symptoms of cat arthritis are often quite obvious and include: